 - Your earphones or headphones are connected to your device

 - Secondary Airpod should be in their Case and connected to the paired devices.

 Step 1: Put your earphones/headphones in your ear and bring the secondary Airpods with an open charging case near to your iPhone

 Step 2: A pop-up will prompt Temporarily Share Audio after a few seconds.
 Tap on the option and follow the on-screen instruction.

 Step 3: Go to the AirPlay icon from the Control Centre.

 Step 4: Tap on your AirPod’s name and select Share Audio

-Step 5: Bring the second set of AirPods next to your device with an open case, tap on Share Audio.
+Step 5: Bring the second set of AirPods next to your device with an open case, and tap on Share Audio.